witnet/documentation/docs/tutorials/bitcoin-price-feed/fine-tuning.md

 reassigned in every subsequent epoch to a different randomly-selected set of nodes until the required number is reached.

-The `backup_witnesses` is the number of Witnet nodes that will be used as a backup in case some of the originally assigned nodes fail to fulfill their commitments.

-A higher `backup_witnesses` value corresponds with higher fees but also guarantees that the request will be resolved in a timely fashion.
-On the other hand, a small `backup_witnesses` value comes with the risk that your request will need to be retried many times and therefore the result may be potentially inaccurate (especially if the queried data point changes rapidly).

 #### Optional arguments for `.setQuorum`

 The `.setQuorum` method accepts three more optional arguments: